JulissaDantes/rareskills-rust-bootcamp/week_2/README.md

         self.messages.push(message);
     }

-    pub fn get_messages(&self, from_index: Option<U64>, limit: Option<U64>) -> Vec<&PostedMessage> {
+    // Returns the message found by filtering by from pub fn get_messages(&self, from_index: Option<U64>, limit: Option<U64>) -> Vec<&PostedMessage> {
         let from = u64::from(from_index.unwrap_or(U64(0)));
         let limit = u64::from(limit.unwrap_or(U64(10)));